 2. Ethics and Governance of Biotechnology

 Developments in the life sciences are driving fundamental changes in health care, agriculture, and energy systems.
 I analyze the imagination, emerging practices, and regulation of new biotechnologies from a socio-legal and normative perspective.
 In doing so, I seek to generate understandings of the larger patterns in the relation of science and society.
-Finally, I apply these understandings by developing new social architectures for these technologies in ethics, law, and politics.
-Work in this stream has focused on genomics, biobanks, GM food, patenting policies, stem cell research and the science commons.
+Finally, I apply these understandings by developing new social architectures for these technologies in ethics, law, and politics: e.g., I have pioneered the use of charitable trust law for the management of biological resources.
+Work in this stream has focused on genomic biobanks, GM food, patenting policies, stem cell research and the science commons.

 3. Innovation and Justice

-Members of my lab work on the following:
+Members of my lab also work on the following issues:

 - The rise of ecosystem services as a management paradigm, and its implications

 D.E.
-Winickoff, "The Evolving Contract: Biotechnology, Property, and the American University," in Science & Democracy: Making Knowledge and Making Power in the Biosciences and Beyond (Routledge) Forthcoming 2013.
+Winickoff, "Biology Denatured: the Public-Private Lives of Lively Things," in S. Hilgartner, R. Hagendijk, and C. Miller eds., Science & Democracy: Making Knowledge and Making Power in the Biosciences and Beyond (Routledge 2015), 15-32.

 Kayje M. Booker, Ashok J. Gadgil and David Winickoff, Engineering for the Global Poor: A Role for Intellectual Property?
-SCIENCE & PUBLIC POLICY.
-Advanced publication Fall 2012. doi:10.1093/scipol/scs049
+SCIENCE AND PUBLIC POLICY 39: 775-786 (2012)

 D. Matthews, G. Graff, K. Saha, D.E.
 Winickoff, Access to Stem Cells and Data: Persons, Property Rights, and Scientific Progress, SCIENCE 331 (6018): 725-727 (11 February 2011)